-According to the latest figures from the Broadcasters’ Audience Research Board (BARB), commercial TV accounting for 66% of total linear TV viewing in July.
+According to the latest figures from the Broadcasters’ Audience Research Board (BARB), commercial TV accounting for 65% of total linear TV viewing in July.
 BARB measures all in-home viewing on the TV set.
 It doesn’t yet measure out of the home viewing or viewing on other devices but is working on adding more screens to the numbers.

-However, due in part to better weather this year and the improving economy, people have been encouraged out of the house more and so watched a little less linear TV as a result.
-The average viewer watched 2 hours, 15 minutes of commercial TV a day in June, 4 minutes less than last year.
+Due in part to better weather this year and the improving economy, people have been encouraged out of the house more and so watched a little less linear TV as a result.
+The average viewer watched 2 hours, 11 minutes of commercial TV a day in July, 4 minutes less than last year.

-As such, commercial TV impacts were down by 3.8% on the previous year, although 3% higher than five years ago.
+As such, commercial TV impacts were down by 1.9% on the previous year.

-Across the key advertiser audiences, men watched 2 hours, 17 minutes a day of commercial TV, up 1 minute; 16-34s watched 1 hour, 52 minutes a day, down 2 minutes; and ABC1 adults watched 1 hour, 54 minutes a day, up by 2 minutes on last year.
+Across the key advertiser audiences, men watched 2 hours, 8 minutes a day of commercial TV, down 3 minutes; 16-34s watched 1 hour, 45 minutes a day, down 3 minutes; and ABC1 adults watched 1 hour, 48 minutes a day, down by 2 minutes on last year.